 - Businesses (end-clients) at ‘medium-sized’ and ‘large’ companies are now responsible for assessing an individual’s employment status

-- The reform will not apply to the smallest businesses if they meet the classification of a small company
+- The reform does not apply to the smallest businesses if they meet the classification of a small company

-- Since 6th April 2021, medium and large businesses need to decide whether the IR35 rules apply to an assignment with individuals who work through an intermediary such as their own limited company or PSC
+- Medium and large businesses now need to decide whether the IR35 rules apply to an assignment with individuals who work through an intermediary, such as a limited company or PSC

 - Where it is determined that the IR35 rules do apply, the business, agency or third party that pays the individual’s limited company or PSC must deduct Income Tax and employee National Insurance Contributions (NICs) and pay employer NICs to HMRC